Author: Cassie Scott

-We spoke to three experienced archery instructors to gain insight on how to teach a successful one-hour archery class.
+In 2018, we spoke to three experienced archery instructors to gain insight on how to teach a successful one-hour archery class.
 Our experts include:

 - Brett Litzler, USA Archery Level 4 NTS coach and programs coordinator for the Easton Salt Lake Archery Center in Salt Lake City, Utah

 - Michael Lundeen, USA Archery Level 4 NTS coach and executive director for the Florida Archery Foundation in Vero Beach, Florida

 - Paul Williams, USA Archery Level 3 coach and owner of High Altitude Archery in Longmont, Colorado

 A great class starts with a solid game plan.
 A little organization on your part will keep your students coming back for more.

 Highlight the parts of a bow and an arrow.
 Then, discuss how to properly handle equipment and the safest method for arrow retrieval.
 Review what it means to dry-fire a bow, and tell students to nock an arrow before they draw the bow back.
 Photo Credit: ATA.